jbchouinard/jblisp2/mkdocs/manual.pandoc.md

 Module files are only evaluated once, re-importing gets a reference to the existing module.

-At the moment only the current working directory is searched to find modules, thus importing "stl/unittest" looks for the file `./stl/unittest.jibi'.`
+Importing looks for module files in the following locations in order:

+- Paths in the `JIBI_PATH` environment variable (separated by `:`)
+- The jibi system library path (dependent on PREFIX environment variable at build time,
+  default: /usr/local/lib/jibi)
+- The current working directory when the interpreter was launched

 #### import
 ```nohighlight